Afyon–Antalya–Alanya Motorway

 The Afyon–Antalya–Alanya Motorway is a planned highway partially under construction in western Turkey.
-Antalya-Alanya section of the motorway is under construction, while the part between Afyon and Antalya is under planning.
+Serik-Alanya section of the motorway is under construction, while the part between Afyonkarahisar and Serik is under planning.

 History

-The Ministry of Transport and Infrastructure had scheduled a tender of the section between Antalya and Alanya on 25 August 2022.
+The Ministry of Transport and Infrastructure had scheduled a tender of the section between Serik and Alanya on 25 August 2022.
 The tender of motorway project was rescheduled to 6 October 2022.
-The construction protocol for Antalya-Alanya section of the motorway was signed on 14 October 2024.
+The construction protocol for Serik-Alanya section of the motorway was signed on 14 October 2024.